-During a designated school period of around 30 minutes, pupils will be invited to log in to the Online Pupil Survey, to answer around 200 questions on life-style and health-related issues.
-This might be a remote/virtual school lesson while your child is at home during the COVID-19 lockdown.
-Some of the questions address sensitive areas (e.g. internet safety, bullying, mental well-being), and there are different versions of the survey to ensure that the content is age-matched.
+During a designated school period of around 30 minutes, pupils will be invited to log in to the OxWell School Survey, to answer around 200 questions on life-style and health-related issues.
+Some of the questions address sensitive areas (e.g. safety, bullying, mental wellbeing), and there are different versions of the survey to ensure that the content is age-matched.
+Pupils in years 8-13 are also asked some questions related to risk factors like self-harm, drugs, abuse, depression/anxiety/paranoia.
 At the end of the survey, appropriate advice and guidance is provided with links (e.g. http://www.childline.org.uk).
-The survey data is collected as part of a service provided by Foster and Brown Research Ltd. (http://www.fabresearch.com ).
+We do not wish to identify pupils and therefore do not ask for names, addresses, date of birth, ethnicity or use unique logins.
+The survey data is collected as part of a service provided by Foster and Brown Research Ltd. (http://www.fabresearch.com).

 What are the advantages / disadvantages of taking part?

 One potential risk of this study is that your child will be asked questions about a topic that they know nothing or very little about, such as the risky behaviours associated with adolescence (years 8-13 only).
 To mitigate the risks, different versions of the survey have been designed to ensure that the questions are age-appropriate, and most questions are hidden and only seen by pupils who indicate that they understand the topic and have experience in it.
 Schools and pupils are provided with useful links to websites offering suitable information and guidance.